 Anchor in 5-8 metres off the small headland in the middle separating the two main beaches.
 There is an all-tide creek mouth on the right beach close to the rocks.
 Take your dinghy for a wild exploration a mile up into the mangrove creek.

-The small right indent beach at the entrance provides shelter if a southwester blows in and has a private dwelling ashore that could be a future bungalow development.
+The small right indent beach at the entrance provides shelter if a southwester blows; there’s a private dwelling ashore that could be a future bungalow development.

 16 miles from Serendipity Beach